User Preference Learning Based Edge Caching for Fog Radio Access Network: The Proposed User Preference Learning Based Edge Caching Policy

 Let $\gamma $ denote a predefined threshold with $0 \le \gamma \le 1$.
 When ${\xi _{t,u,d}}$ exceeds $\gamma $, the update of the user preference model will be initiated.

 The detailed description of our proposed online content popularity prediction algorithm is shown in Algorithm 2.
-We remark here that our proposed algorithm not only can predict content popularity in an online fashion, but it also can determine when to update the user preference model proactively.
-We also remark here that the computational complexity of our proposed algorithm is very low.
+Note that our proposed algorithm not only can predict content popularity in an online fashion, {but also} can determine when to update the user preference model proactively.
+We also remark here that the time complexity of our proposed algorithm when making prediction for one content is ${\mathcal O}\left( U_t \right)$.